Sudipto-das/EnverX-BE-Intern-Assignment/README.md

 DELETE blog/posts/:id - Delete a blog post.

 ### token
+open Postman

-when  signup sucsess you get a token copy that and paste in Headers create a key "Authorization" do this Bearer token
+when  signup success you get a token copy that and paste it into Headers to create a key "Authorization" do this Bearer token